Who is Bernie Sanders?

 The notarized document also states that the DNC is the organization to decide who is “a bonafide Democrat.”

 Is Bernie a socialist?

 No. He’s a democratic socialist, which is completely different than socialist in totalitarian U.S.S.R., and the establishment press knows that.
 Bernie addressed the question directly at a 2019 CNN town hall.

 What is democratic socialism?

-The last person to run on similar political beliefs won the election and saved America from the Great Depression.
-His name was Franklin D. Roosevelt (otherwise known as FDR) and his policies — via the New Deal — are part of why he is consistently rated as one of the greatest U.S. presidents ever, alongside Abraham Lincoln and George Washington.
+The last person with similar political beliefs who ran for president won the election and saved America from the Great Depression.
+His name was Franklin D. Roosevelt (FDR) and his policies — via the New Deal — are part of why he is consistently rated as one of the greatest U.S. presidents ever, alongside Abraham Lincoln and George Washington.